Code-Institute-Submissions/houseplant-heroes/README.md

 - The plant botanical name is used as the subheading

-- The plant description provides a little more informationon the plant, it is capped at 400 characters to ensure there is no overflow.
+- The plant description provides a little more information the plant, it is capped at 400 characters to ensure there is no overflow.

 **Plant Info**
 This section contains more detailed information on the plant.